scottwshaw/Boids/README.md

 it somewhere in your path and make it executable, then run  `lein self-install` at the command line.
 3. Fork or `git clone` this repository
+4. In the top level Boids directory, run the command `lein deps` This will download and install clojure and other jars needed to build and run the project.
-4. That's it.
+5. That's it.
 Follow the usage instructions from there on out.
-Beware that leiningen is maven-like and will try to download the entire universe when you run it the first time.

-Alternatively, you can execute the shell script in the top level directory called `repl` but you will have to make sure the jline jar and clojure jars are in place and edit the script to reflect the location of your project and repository.
-Once you run lein, they should be there though.
+Alternatively, you can execute the shell script in the top level directory called `repl` but you will have to make sure the jline jar and clojure jars are in place and edit the script to reflect the location of your project and dependencies.
+Howeer, once you have run `lein deps`, they should be there in approximately the same place as mine.
 The `repl` script gives you more control over the Java classpaths and stuff.

 Usage
 -----